May warns Sturgeon 'politics is not a game'

 Divisive

-Before Scotland holds a referendum, the UK government must agree agree to the vote.
+Before Scotland holds a referendum, the UK government must agree to the vote.

 Downing Street on Monday said Sturgeon's announcement was "divisive" and that May would seek a Brexit deal in the interests of the whole United Kingdom.